Niteesh1/Invoice_App/README.md

 - Generate printable receipts
 - Dashboard for collection and pending status
 - Reports for collection, sales, and pending dues
+- Added CI Pipeline to create JAR using Gihub actions
 ## Important Docs

 - Runtime and reset steps: `docs/RUNBOOK.md`